Robert Keith Pringle

 Robert Keith Pringle (12 March 1802 – 12 January 1897) was a Scottish civil servant in the Bombay Presidency.

+Pringle was educated at the old High School in Edinburgh.

 He was one of 11 children — five sons and six daughters — born to Alexander Pringle of Whytbank and Mary, daughter of Sir Alexander Dick, 3rd Baronet of Prestonfield.

 Sind

 He was appointed the first Chief Commissioner of Sind in 1847.
+A position he held until 1851.